Slick9000/natsuka/README.md

 python natsuka.py
 ```

-now, whenver you go to download a song, you will be prompted with this:
+now, whenever you go to download a song, you will be prompted with this:

 ```
 [*] Android OS detected.
 Songs will be downloaded to storage/emulated/0/Downloads/Music folder.